axibase/atsd/administration/ssl-lets-encrypt.md

 * Specify `certbot` as the username (or a username of your choice).
 * Assign Role `USER` to the user.
 * Do not grant user any group membership.
-* Add `127.0.0.1` to the list of `Allowed IPs`.
-Add additional IP addresses to the whitelist if the certbot is running on a remote server.
+* Add IP address of the certbot server, for example `192.0.2.1`, to the list of `Allowed IPs`.

 ![certbot upload](./images/certbot-user.png)